Overproduction (music): Usages

-All five of these meanings share the idea that a record producer or mastering engineer has made "unnecessary" additions or changes to a record in the production process and, in doing so, has decreased the quality or enjoyability of the music.
+All of these meanings share the idea that a record producer or mastering engineer has made unnecessary additions or changes to a record in the production process and, in doing so, has decreased the quality or enjoyability of the music.
 There is little consensus among music critics or producers about when the use of an effect or production technique becomes excessive.
 For this reason, some producers consider the term unhelpful, confusing, and subjective.

-Current trends
+21st-century trends

-The excessive use of dynamic range compression has been bemoaned by critics as part of the "loudness war".
-In August 2006, Bob Dylan criticized modern recording techniques, saying that modern records "have sound all over them" and that they sound like "static".
+The excessive use of dynamic range compression has been bemoaned by critics as part of the loudness war.
+In 2006, Bob Dylan criticized modern recording techniques, saying that modern records "have sound all over them" and that they sound like "static".
 Those responding to Dylan's comments seemed to assume that he was referring to the trend of increasingly compressed music.

-The use of the Auto-Tune audio processor for pitch correction has become pervasive in pop music since late 1998, and has elicited criticism.

-In spite of the decreasing cost and increasing availability of professional or near-professional recording software and techniques, musicians and producers in some genres consciously set themselves against the idea of "overproduction" and attempt to make music with a rough or "lo-fi" sound.